 Marketing is a vast and often confusing field drowning in data.
 There seem to be a million different methods, tools, and strategies for connecting with customers.
 It is hard to know which combination of touch points to choose for optimization.
 Manual trial and error helps, but it would be humanly impossible to test every possible variation.
 This would require time you don’t have, waste resources you could use elsewhere, and erode your brand image.
-Marketing attribution data strategy provides a way to wrangle the beast.
+Marketing attribution models provide a way to wrangle the beast.

 What is Marketing Attribution?